Professional track record

 WHAT I'M GOOD AT

 Building structure where there isn't any.
 Translating between technical and non-technical stakeholders.
-Asking the question nobody else wants to ask in the room.
 Designing processes that people actually follow.
 Coordinating cross-functional work across teams that don't naturally talk to each other — and building the lightweight process that makes it stick without becoming bureaucracy.

 WHAT I'M STILL WORKING ON